 Whole foods’ calories are more difficult to track and this encourages calorie counters to eat more labeled, pre-packaged, pre-made, processed garbage.
 You can’t accurately measure the calories in my Tuscan bean soup, not even with a food scale, but if you buy a “Healthy Choice” or “Lean Cuisine” meal you can very easily enter this into your food journal, add up the day’s calories, and in all likelihood cry yourself to sleep.
 This is what happens.
 We stop cooking because cooking takes time and messes with our calorie math, and we eat low cal processed junk and that is literally the worst thing we can do for our health and waistline.
 P.S.
 My Tuscan bean soup with kale and sausage is fucking delicious and super good for you.
 Recipe to follow.

 8. Calories are Outdated Science.
-The Bomb Calorimeter (pictured below) was invented to measure calories**.
+The Bomb Calorimeter (pictured below) was invented to measure calories** and it’s so last semester.
 It’s a high tech device straight out of the 1870’s when its use in nutrition was pioneered by a guy named Wilbur Atwater, who was later convicted of donkey molestation and mail fraud.
 The bomb calorimeter actually burns things to assign a calorie count based on how much heat it puts out.
 Our bodies don’t actually ever “burn” things, it’s a figure of speech, unless we are physically on fire.
-The fact that our bodies don’t actually burn things makes the bomb calorimeter somewhat irrelevant in my expert opinion.
+This fact makes the bomb calorimeter somewhat irrelevant in my expert opinion.
 My lazy boy recliner is probably around 170,000 calories in the bomb calorimeter but if I eat it, I won’t gain weight because my recliner isn’t super digestible, it’s not even food.
 Just like I won’t gain weight if I eat 10,000 calories worth of wood, feathers, or broccoli (see what I just did there?)
 So why do we use this outdated technique for selecting food choices?
 It is super helpful in selling garbage foods to the public.
 See reasons 9 and 6.
 Also, don’t eat your couch or any other non-food items, unless someone cooler than you dares you to do so.

 Metformin is a drug that I recommend for lots of people***.
 It causes a safe lowering of blood sugar which then lowers insulin, which causes you us to lose weight and also live longer, independent of calories consumed.
 I’ll talk about metformin and a couple of other drugs in an anti-aging post next month.
 Full disclosure, I take metformin (1000mg daily) when I remember, which is about half the time.